zeromake/quasar/docs/src/pages/quasar-cli-vite/developing-capacitor-apps/configuring-capacitor.md

     build: {
       extendViteConf (viteConf) {
         if (ctx.mode.capacitor) {
-          // do something with ViteConf
+          // do something with viteConf
           // or return an object to deeply merge with current viteConf }
       }